 (WHTM) — It’s Cyber Monday, the e-commerce version of Black Friday.
-The National Retail Federation coined the term in 2005, to encourage people to take advantage of online shopping.
+The National Retail Federation coined the term in 2005 to encourage people to take advantage of online shopping.
 Cyber Monday 2020 was reported to be the biggest digital shopping day in U.S. history, with Americans shelling out $10.8 billion with the click of a mouse.

-“Cyber” is what’s known in linguistics as a “bound morpheme”, a word element (a prefix, in this case) which cannot stand alone, but must be linked to another word (the “base” or “root” word) to have any meaning.
-It is actually part of a Greek word, kybernetes, meaning steersman, guide, or governor.
+“Cyber” is what’s known in linguistics as a “bound morpheme,” a word element (a prefix, in this case) that cannot stand alone but must be linked to another word (the “base” or “root” word) to have any meaning.
+It is actually part of a Greek word, “kybernetes,” meaning steersman, guide, or governor.
 (Plato used it to describe the self-governance of people.)
-It entered English as “cybernetics” in 1948 when MIT mathematician Norbert Wiener (1894-1964) published Cybernetics or Control and Communication in the Animal and the Machine.
+It entered English as “cybernetics” in 1948 when MIT mathematician Norbert Wiener (1894-1964) published “Cybernetics or Control and Communication in the Animal and the Machine.”

-In 1966, the BBC TV series Dr. Who introduced the Cybermen, once-biological creatures who replaced their organics with metal, and lost all emotion in the process.
+In 1966, the BBC TV series “Dr. Who” introduced the Cybermen, once-biological creatures who replaced their organics with metal and lost all emotion in the process.
 They then turn anyone they capture into Cybermen.
 The creepy part is they think they’re doing you a favor since theirs is so obviously a superior existence.

-In 1982, writer William Gibson coined the word “Cyberspace” for his short story “Burning Chrome”, then used it in his 1984 novel Neuromancer to define “widespread, interconnected digital technology” It became the de facto term for the World Wide Web in the 1990s.
+In 1982, writer William Gibson coined the word “Cyberspace” for his short story “Burning Chrome,” then used it in his 1984 novel “Neuromancer” to define “widespread, interconnected digital technology.”
+It became the de facto term for the World Wide Web in the 1990s.

 We’re still waiting for “something better” to happen.
-The website wiktionary.org’s catalog of “English words prefixed with cyber” now has 524 listings, with new entries being added every year.
-Yet, the exact meaning of “cyber” continues to elude us.
-As an article in New York Magazine from December 23, 1996 points out, that’s what makes it so appealing:
+The collection of English words prefixed with “cyber” on the website lotsofwords.com now has 849 listings, with new entries being added every year.
+Yet the exact meaning of “cyber” continues to elude us.

 “Cyber is such a perfect prefix.
 Because nobody has any idea what it means, it can be grafted onto any old word to make it seem new, cool — and therefore strange, spooky.”

 Sometimes “cyber” words benchmark technological progress.
-Remember that word “cybernation”, which referred to the technology for “control by machines”?
+Remember that word “cybernation,” which referred to the technology for “control by machines”?
 It now has a secondary meaning (from dictionary.com) — “A large online community that operates like a nation, or state.”
 Norbert Wiener and his associates might have been able to imagine that, but wouldn’t have had a clue how to create it.
 That’s a lot of progress in just 73 years.